JavaTMP/JavaTMP/docs/pages/javatmp-template-files-structure.md

 ---
-title: JavaTMP Front-end Frameworks And Plugins Files
+title: JavaTMP Template Files Structure
 ---
+# JavaTMP Template Files Structure

 ## JavaTMP NPM's package.json file
 The `package.json` file is normally located at the root directory of a Node.js project.
 This file holds various metadata relevant to the project.
 This file is used to give information to npm that allows it to handle the project's dependencies.